rktjmp/fennel-cljlib/doc/core.md

 (contains? [coll elt])
 ```

 Test if `elt` is in the `coll`.
-May be a linear search depending on the type of the collection.
+It may be a linear search depending
+on the type of the collection.

 ## `count`
 Function signature: